 - Get immediate notifications on suspicious events via email

-- Respond to detected events by blocking users, showing them a warning message, or stopping the application
+- Respond to detected events by blocking users, showing them a warning message, or terminating processes

 10. Security awareness and training policy